ansible/jewel/README.md

 #### Plumbing

 The plumb playbook will:
-* Backup and configure a tacacsplus authenticator in Gateway.
+* Backup and configure a tacacsplus authenticator in gateway.
 NOTE: this will back up your existing settings but the password fields can not be backed up through the API, you need a DB backup to recover this.

 Once the playbook is done running tacacs+ should now be setup in your development environment.
 This server has the accounts listed on https://hub.docker.com/r/dchidell/docker-tacacs